-The credit union has assigned the rights and benefits of a parcel of mortgage secured loans to a securitisation entity.
-The total value transferred during the financial year was \$30,287,542 (2010 - \$8,300,000).
-The transfer satisfies the de-recognition criteria prescribed in AASB 139, and the value has been removed from the carrying loan value in the balance sheet.
+The Credit Union has assigned the rights and benefits of a parcel of mortgage secured loans to a securitisation entity.
+The total value transferred during the financial year was \$14,758,804 (2012 \$13,830,148).
+The transfer satisfies the de-recognition criteria prescribed in AASB 139, and the value has been removed from the carrying loan value in the Statement of Financial Position.
 The purpose of the transfer was to secure additional liquid funds to meet further loan demands from members.

-In addition the credit union acts as the agent for the securitisation entity to arrange and fund loans made directly by the securitisation entity.
-These loans do not qualify for recognition in the books of the credit union and are not recognised in the books of the credit union at any time.
+In addition the Credit Union acts as the agent for the securitisation entity to arrange and fund loans made directly by the securitisation entity.
+These loans do not qualify for recognition in the books of the Credit Union and are not recognised in the books of the Credit Union at any time.